This post may contain affiliate links. Please read our privacy policy.

 Honestly, I don’t even know the why behind this step.
 All I know is it makes for an amazing moist texture in this cake, and that’s all I care about at the end of the day.

-There are plenty of options when it comes to topping your Gingerbread Cake.
+There are plenty of options when it comes to topping your gingerbread cake.

+A dusting of powdered sugar is a simple and elegant way to go.
 You can also serve it with homemade whipped cream or salted caramel sauce, or even eggnog ice cream!

 If you’re feeling extra fancy, try making some sugared cranberries for a festive and delicious garnish.

-No matter what you serve with this Gingerbread Cake, it’ll be a big hit with your guests!
+No matter what you serve with this gingerbread cake, it’ll be a big hit with your guests!

 Want to save this recipe?